juri117/python-opencv-gstreamer-docker-container/README.md

 winpty docker run -v //wsl$/Ubuntu-20.04/home/<user_name>/data:/home/data -it opencv-test
 ```
 * note: `winpty` is required when executing on windows from git-bash
+* port 5000 is the videao stream
+* port 5004 is mavlink

 ### setup wsl